 visits this medieval city.

-Is this seminar walking intensive, and/or wheelchair accessible?
-We do cover quite a bit ground on this seminar.
+Is this tour walking intensive, and/or wheelchair accessible?
+We do cover quite a bit ground on this tour.
 Although we have designed it to move generally downhill, Porto is known for being hilly and many of the streets in the old town are cobbled.
 Some of the shops we visit are small and many will have a step up to access them.
-Please contact us with any mobility questions; we will be happy to advise if this seminar will be appropriate for you or propose modifications where necessary.
+Please contact us with any mobility questions; we will be happy to advise if this tour will be appropriate for you or propose modifications where necessary.

 Can you focus in-depth on a specific theme?
 We can customize this tour on a private basis to focus on a particular area of interest, such as Jewish history or architecture.
 If you have any particular preferences please do let us know!